study-ORCATech-cloud/docker-labs/Compose/LAB02-VolumesPersistence/exercise1/README.md

 - Named volumes are managed by Docker and persist data beyond the container lifecycle
 - SQL initialization scripts are only run when the volume is empty (first container creation)
 - Volume persistence works transparently to the application
+- Docker Compose simplifies volume management with declarative configuration